 Additional Health Applications – Ashwagandha Tincture Recipe

 Ashwagandha is a versatile herb that has been used for centuries in Ayurvedic medicine.
-In addition to its use as a stress-relieving adaptogen, ashwagandha has a number of other health benefits.
+In addition to its use as a stress-relieving adaptogen, ashwagandha has several other health benefits.

 Ashwagandha for Joint and Muscle Health